 We have reported on an analysis of TLS.
-We have used LOTOS to model TLS, the μ -calculus to express security properties that we wish it to meet and CADP to conduct formal analysis.
+Our experimentations show that TLS is secure, under two provisos: i) the certificates are valid, and ii) the private keys of server and client are confidential.
+We have used LOTOS to model TLS, the $\mu$ -calculus to express security properties that we wish it to meet and CADP to check our model against the specifications.
 Both the specification and the analysis closely follow Schneider's approach to the verification of security protocols.
-We have shown how to adapt Schneider's approach and apply it to the analysis of TLS, using different formalisms and proof methods.
-We report on some security properties that TLS is proved to enjoy.
+We have adapted Schneider's approach and applied it to the analysis of TLS, using different formalisms and proof methods.
+Our experimentations show that, even though constrained to finite-state systems, verification tools, such as CADP, can establish interesting properties of a security protocol.